DBRetina/DBRetina/docs/docs/usage/dbretina_filter.md

 The cluster IDs selected from the clusters file.
 This argument is only used if the clusters file is not provided.

+### 3.1.4 Extending the filteration

+<span style="color:orange;">** --extend                  include all supergroups that are linked to the given supergroups. **</span>

+This will include all supergroups that are linked to the supergroups in the groups file.
+This argument is only used if the groups are provided from either the groups file or the clusters file.

 ---

 ## 3.2 Output files format